laravel/spark-next-docs/1.x/spark-paddle/cookbook.md

 #### Updating The Service Provider

-Now that the migrations have been updated, we should update the `SparkServiceProvider` to reference the `Team` model instead of the `User` model:
+Now we should update the `SparkServiceProvider` to reference the `Team` model instead of the `User` model:

 ```php
 use App\Models\Team;